Covert Comic Home Page

 Wednesday

 It bothers me to see so many people in our society today scared and stressed out.
-So this morning I hooked up a microphone and loudspeaker to my car, and at lunch drove around Capitol Hill and Pennsylvania Avenue repeating the following phrase in an authoritative sounding voice:
+So this morning I hooked up a microphone and loudspeaker to my car, and at lunch drove around Capitol Hill and Pennsylvania Avenue repeating the following phrase in an official sounding voice:

 “Please remain calm.
 Do not panic.
 The situation is under control.”